zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-04-11-ChelexAndDirectAmp.md

 ![Phire Direct PCR Results](https://raw.githubusercontent.com/hputnam/Putnam_Lab_Notebook/master/images/20220411_PhireDirectPCR_Gel.jpeg)

-The clippings for the coral inhibited the PCR, the only sample that worked for the direct from tissue PCR was the "Clip 4" which was only coral tissue rubbed from the side of the plug with the pipette tip.
+The clippings for the coral inhibited the PCR, the only sample that worked for the direct from tissue PCR was the "Clip 4" which was only coral tissue rubbed on the side of the plug with the pipette tip.
 The chelex sample H1 and the gDNA E5 sample 253 also worked.

 _**It seems less is more in this case, so this bodes well for taking swabs of the coral DNA from recruitment plates.**_